December 14, 2018

-While access to antiretroviral treatment is increasing, almost 50,000 people are still in urgent need of it.
+While access to antiretroviral treatment is increasing across the country, almost 50,000 people are still in urgent need of it.
 The main communities affected by HIV in Myanmar are people who inject drugs and sex workers.
-These groups are often discriminated against by mainstream society and Myanmar’s public health system, making it extremely difficult for them to access to the care that they need.
+These groups are often discriminated against by mainstream society and Myanmar’s public health system, making it extremely difficult for them to access the care that they need.

 Our teams currently manage 4 health clinics where we organize educational workshops on antiretroviral treatment.
-In 2016 we were able to reach 10,000 users with our harm reduction activities.
-In addition we also placed 1,300 drug users on methadone substitution therapy and provided 1,200 people with antiretroviral treatment.
+In 2017 we were able to reach 8,564 users with our harm reduction activities.
+In addition we also screened 2,683 drug users for HIV and provided 1,943 people with antiretroviral treatment.

 Doctors of the World has been working with sex workers in Yangon since 2014.
 15% of sex workers in Myanmar have HIV, one of the highest rates in Southeast Asia, but only 45% receive testing for the disease.
 We work out of mobile clinics to provide preventative material, screenings and treatment for HIV positive women and men.

 We also have a fixed clinic where we provide antiretroviral treatment that sees over 1,000 people every year.
 In addition to receiving treatment, patients can also access counseling and be screened for other diseases such as tuberculosis.
-In 2016 we provided 1,300 sex workers with treatment for HIV and distributed over 1 million condoms.
+In 2017 we provided 3,801 sex workers with access to preventative treatment, screened 2,904 people, and placed 1,068 people on antiretroviral treatment.

 In Bangladesh, Doctors of the World has partnered with Bangladeshi NGO Gonoshasthaya Kendra (GK) to assess and respond to the needs of the Rohingyas living in Bangladesh’s border refugee camps.
 We are also supporting the Bangladeshi government’s efforts to provide medical care to the refugees, including primary and mental healthcare for those who have witnessed or experienced extreme violence.
 Along with our national partners, Doctors of the World has set up medical clinics in the camps and is currently serving around 700 patients a day.
 Read more about our work with the Rohingya here.